-The Somerville Police Department does not own this technology but would borrow it from other agencies and use it during special investigations.
-Currently the Somerville Police works with NESPIN to coordinate installation of cameras.
+Currently the Somerville Police works with NESPIN to coordinate installation and movement of cameras.
+The UASI camera maintenance contract with Lantel covers the placement and movement of Pole Cameras.
 There would be no cost to the city for use of this technology.